stevedonovan/gentle-intro/filesystem.md

 (Note '{:o}' for printing out in _octal_)

 (Whether a file is executable on Windows is determined by its extension.
-The executable extensions are found in the `PATHEXT` environment variable - 'exe','.bat' and so forth).
+The executable extensions are found in the `PATHEXT` environment variable - '.exe','.bat' and so forth).

-`std::fs` contains a number of very useful functions for working with files, such as copying or moving files, making symbolic links and creating directories.
+`std::fs` contains a number of useful functions for working with files, such as copying or moving files, making symbolic links and creating directories.

 To find the contents of a directory, `std::fs::read_dir` provides an iterator.